Thefaceofbo/AdamCarnaffan.github.io/_posts/2020-02-07-welcome-to-my-site-introduction.markdown

 ### User Experience Design & Software Accessibility

 I have found interest in the design of user interface and the experience of the user with software since a QA position I held over the summers of 2017 & 2018.
-I find that using any application has a certain experience attached to it, and that will, in part, determine whether or not a user continues to use something that I may develop.
-As a result, I'm always very conscious of how I can improve the experience of anyone using any software, whether it be through plugins, modifications or the creation of a new tool.
+I find that using any application has a certain experience attached to it which will, in part, determine whether or not a user continues to use something that I may develop.
+I'm always very conscious of how I can improve the experience of anyone using any software, whether it be through plugins, modifications or the creation of a new tool.

 ### Figure Skating